 - That since May 6, 2021, the Plaintiff has demanded benefits due to her under the PIP policy from the Defendant, but Defendant has refused to pay.

 - That said denial is without justification.

 - That under Maryland Code, Section 19-508(c), payment of benefits that are not made within 30 days after the insurer receives satisfactory proof of claim, said benefits are overdue and shall bear simple interest at the rate of 1.5% per month.

-WHEREFORE, the Plaintiff demands judgment against the Defendant, MAIF in the amount of $1,935.00 plus costs, pre-judgment interest, and post-judgment interest as this Court deems appropriate.
+WHEREFORE, the Plaintiff demands judgment against Defendant, MAIF for $5,000.00 plus costs, pre-judgment interest, and post-judgment interest as this Court deems appropriate.